 As far as I have read, Frankincense just often makes all other oils work better.
 So, it just heightens all the regular properties it has.
 We’ve used this one for a lot of things, including scorpion stings (see #4 on my about me page).

-I did 1-5 of all of those (as noted) into about 1 tbsp of coconut oil (you could also use olive oil) and shook them up (you would not want to put straight Oregano on your skin, it would BURN!).
+I did 1-5 of all of those (as noted) into about 1 tbsp of coconut oil (you could also use olive oil — this is a carrier oil as it’s an oil that dilutes the essential oils) and shook them up (you would not want to put straight Oregano on your skin, it would BURN!).

 Take a Q-tip and get a few drops of that concoction and smear it all over the wart.